 Our entire archive is held at London Metropolitan Archives.
 It is split across three collections:

 - LMA/4683 (a recent deposit that is currently closed for cataloguing)

 LMA/4683 includes a full collection of Toynbee Hall’s annual reports, a large number of photographs, correspondence and minutes of meetings.
 Whilst this deposit is closed it is possible to make a request to view items, but access cannot be assured.

 From June, a selection of our archive material will be available on our new digital archive.
 Toynbee Hall’s research library will also reopen.

 You can also contact firstname.lastname@example.org with any research or copyright questions relating to Toynbee Hall’s archive.
 We are also keen to receive copies of any academic writing that uses sources from our archive via this email address.

 Toynbee Hall’s ‘Revealing Social Reform’ project

-The Heritage Lottery Fund awarded Toynbee Hall a grant to run an outreach and learning project based on our archive.
+The Heritage Lottery Fund awarded Toynbee Hall a grant to move its remaining archive collection to London Metropolitan Archives and to run an outreach and learning project based on our archive.
 ‘Revealing Social Reform’ aims to bring the history of Toynbee Hall to new audiences, by developing an exhibition, learning resources and workshops for schools and communities.